cebuhomepages/dev_site/app/_posts/2015-04-03-10-questions-to-ask-from-your-real-estate-agent.md

 title: 5 Questions you should ask your Real Estate Agent before you buy from them.

-description: Say you met a real estate agent and was totally sold by a condominium he's trying to sell.
+description: Say you met a real estate agent and you were totally sold by a condominium she's trying to sell.
 Before you say yes, ask these 5 questions first.
 This will determine if you'll be satisfied with her service to you.

 ---

-Knowing your real estate agent, aside from the property he/she is selling, is critical to your buying satisfcation.
+Knowing your real estate agent, aside from the property he/she is selling, is critical to your buying satisfaction.
 Your chosen real estate could make or break your decision to buy a home.

 > One of the biggest issues I have found is that so many consumers think that all Realtors do the same things to sell homes.
 This could not be further from the truth!